Shivamji1234/BakeryManagement-application/README.md

 ## For admin directly go to admin panel
 From there item and ingredients can be added.

-## To access item view API, View all orders API, Order specific items API first we have to authorize the registered token in Postman.
+## To access item view API, View all orders API and Order specific items API, first we have to authorize the registered token in Postman authorization OAuth 2.0.

 * Only registered customer can access all of the above mentioned API.